 - Sharing your posts: When you post to the Instagram feed, under your post there is a paper airplane icon.
 When you click that, you can share that post to your Instagram Stories.
 This is a great way to get more traction on your post.

 - Hashtags: Using 15-30 specific hashtags on each post helps your post get more reach.
 You need to make sure your account is public to use hashtags.
 There are three great hashtag resources we recommend: hashtagify.me, hashtags.org. all-hashtags.com

-- Geo-location: When posting, add your geo-location.
+- Geo-location: When posting, add your geolocation.
 To keep yourself safe, never post your location if you are working in an area alone like an open house.
 However, if you are promoting a new listing on Instagram, you may share the specific city in the location area of Instagram.
-Or, if you may choose to tag the location of your local office.
+Alternatively, you may choose to tag the location of your local office.

 - Tagging.
 You can tag other Instagram accounts on your post.
 It’s important to be intentional in tagging — don’t tag randomly and spam.
 However, if you have a post that highlights someone else or another business — tag that person, and that helps with your engagement.

 Got a new listing that you want to share on your social media?
 Here are a few ways to better promote your listings on Instagram:

 - Batch-create your content: When it comes to putting out content, it is way easier and more efficient to batch-create your content.
 Next time you’re at a listing, create a ton of content all in one sitting.
 Think: Facebook Live, a couple of IG stories, maybe even an Instagram Live.
 Grab some video content that you could use later for a Reel.